mhelwig/urlfiddle/README.md

 #About
-urlfiddle is a python script which generates URLs from templates and calls them.
+urlfiddle is a simple url generation and scanning tool.

 For example you can easily generate URLs with numerical parameters like
 ```